yistLin/prove-it/_posts/2019-11-08-prove-that-the-conscience-is-in-your-spirit.md

 ---
 layout: post
-title: "Prove that the conscience is in your spirit"
+title: "Prove That the Conscience Is in Your Spirit"
 tags: [conscience, spirit]
 categories: ["Three Parts of Man"]
 ---